JoeZhang229/swiftComply/readme.md

-Run dataVariables.py to run the script, which will import data from the Facility.xml file into a new properties csv.
+Run dataVariables.py to run the script, which will import data from the Facility.xml file into a new properties csv based on the 'properties.csv' file format.

 importData is the main function, its main parameters are:
 (filePath, dataList, fieldNamesList, csvFile)